eyobed177/requirement-analysis/README.md

 Use Case Diagrams are widely used during the requirement analysis phase to ensure all parties have a shared understanding of the system’s behavior and user interactions.

 ![usecase](alx-booking-uc.png)
+## Importance of Acceptance Criteria in Requirement Analysis

+Acceptance criteria are a set of predefined conditions or requirements that a software feature must meet to be accepted by the stakeholders or end-users.
+They play a vital role in requirement analysis by providing clear, testable, and agreed-upon standards that define when a feature is complete and working as intended.

+### Why Acceptance Criteria Matter:
+- **Clear Expectations**: They help ensure all stakeholders have a shared understanding of what a feature should do.
+- **Guide Development**: Developers use acceptance criteria to build features that meet specific requirements.
+- **Facilitate Testing**: Testers create test cases based on acceptance criteria to verify the feature’s functionality.
+- **Reduce Ambiguity**: They prevent misunderstandings by specifying exact conditions for success.
+- **Improve Quality**: Features that meet acceptance criteria are more likely to satisfy user needs and reduce bugs or rework.

+### Example: Acceptance Criteria for Checkout Feature in a Booking Management System

+- The user must be able to review booking details (date, time, price) before confirming payment.
+- The system should allow multiple payment options (credit card, PayPal, etc.).
+- Payment processing must be secure and comply with industry standards.
+- Upon successful payment, a confirmation message and booking receipt are sent to the user via email.
+- If payment fails, an error message must inform the user with actionable next steps.
+- The checkout process should complete within 10 seconds under normal network conditions.

+---